 Wash your hands (or use hand sanitizer frequently) after any high-touch points.
 You may also want to pack up some disinfectant wipes to wipe down your seating area as an added peace of mind.

-We've also heard feedback from a few ILP volunteers about their opinion of flying abroad which is also good to know about. @emmacatherine09 recently did a little Q+A on her Instagram account after arriving in Thailand to teach English full time with ILP's professional teaching program.
+We've also heard feedback from a few ILP volunteers about their opinion of flying abroad which is also good to know about.
+One volunteer did a little Q+A on her Instagram account after arriving in Thailand to teach English full time with ILP's professional teaching program.
 She said "sanitizing EVERYTHING, washing my hands, not touching my face, not getting too close to anyone, and being as cautious and careful as I can be" were the extra precautions (in addition to wearing a mask) she took while traveling.